k3jph/k3jph.github.io/coat-of-arms.md

 oversight.
 This changed with the establishment of the [Office of the Chief Herald of Arms of Malta](https://maltaheraldry.mt/) at Fort St Elmo in Valletta.
-The appointment of [Count Charles Gauci](https://maltaheraldry.mt/about-us/) as the inaugural Chief Herald of Arms in 2019 marked the beginning of a formalized and state-recognized heraldic authority.
+The appointment of [Count Charles Gauci](https://maltaheraldry.mt/about-us/) as the inaugural Chief Herald of Arms in 2019 marked the beginning of the centralized office.

-Under the authority of the Chief Herald of Arms of Malta, newly granted or registered arms receive official recognition by the State.
-The office regulates personal and corporate heraldic symbols, grants new arms, registers established arms, and acknowledges arms granted by recognized foreign authorities.
+[Heritage Malta describes the Office](https://heritagemalta.mt/subsidiaries/heraldry/) as the body that regulates new heraldic emblems in Malta, devises and grants personal and corporate arms, and registers arms already used locally or granted by appropriate foreign authorities.
+That formal Maltese framework controls the status of G0102; it is not presented here as a universal model for every heraldic jurisdiction.

-## My Grant of Arms
+### My Grant of Arms {#my-grant-of-arms}

 I received a grant of arms from the Office of the Chief Herald of Arms of Malta, formalized through Letters Patent numbered G0102, issued on May 1, 2024.
-The formal notice of this grant was published in the _Gazzetta tal-Gvern ta' Malta_, the official gazette of the Government of Malta, in issue number 21,194 on February 16, 2024.
-This publication serves as the official public record of the grant.

-This coat of arms, now officially recorded and recognized, joins the broader heraldic corpus of Malta.
-It stands as a lawful instrument of identity and distinction, intended to endure as part of my family’s heraldic legacy.
+The Letters Patent grant the shield, the helm and mantling, the martlet crest upon its wreath, and the motto upon an escroll.
+They authorize the arms to be borne in shield or banner or otherwise by me and my descendants, with due and proper differences, and record the bearings in the Archives of the Office under G0102/2024.

+The banner rendering and the other devices shown later on this page were developed from the arms after the grant.
+They should not be confused with the elements expressly granted in the Letters Patent.

+### Letters Patent {#letters-patent}

 {% include figure.html image="/2024/a-maltese-grant-of-arms.webp" width="12" border=true
 cap="Letters patent for the coat of arms"